Table of Contents

 The rig bores down to the design depth, pushing the ground laterally with minimal spoil generated.
 The auger is then removed, with concrete pumped through the stem as it goes to support the bore.
 Zone tests are undertaken on the ground to verify performance.

-Rigid inclusions are typically installed using a displacement auger.
-The installation process of rigid inclusions includes the following steps:
+Rigid inclusions are generally installed with a displacement auger tool to displace soil and form concrete columns.
+The installation process includes the following steps:

 The main advantages of rigid inclusions are [1]: